kids-first/kf-lib-data-ingest/docs/source/tutorial/package_testing.rst

 way to test your ingest package.

-At this point, your ingest package should have the source data file and extract config that came with the package template along with the ``family_and_phenotype.tsv`` data file and extract configuration file that you added in the previous step of this tutorial.
+At this point, your ingest package should have the source data file and extract config that came with the package template along with the extract configuration from :ref:`Extract-Example`.

 Your package probably looks like this::

     my_study/
     ├── data
-    │   ├── clinical.tsv
-    │   └── family_and_phenotype.tsv
+    │   └── clinical.tsv
     ├── extract_configs
     │   ├── extract_config.py
     │   └── family_and_phenotype.py